1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Acebeam E70 Introduction:

 ps. just a little warning.
 Shiny, silver, titanium, or stainless steel flashlights are very hard to photograph, so the images may not have the same quality throughout the review.

-Acebeam started producing flashlights with special colored coatings at the beginning of 2021.
-One of the first few had camo coating, and soon after that, more and different colors followed.
+So Acebeam listened, and started producing flashlights with special colored coatings at the beginning of 2021.
+A few had camo coating, and soon after that, more and different colors followed.
+Well done Acebeam.

 But, seeing flashlights in pictures, and testing them are 2 different things.
 So let’s dive in and see what the E70 ss has to offer.